Help keep your Android device safe

 Set a PIN, password, or pattern

-If your device is running Android 5.0 and up, you can have your device automatically unlock in certain situations, like when you're in a specific place.
+On some phones, you can have your device automatically unlock in certain situations, like when you're in a specific place.
 In other situations, you'd use your PIN, pattern, or password to unlock your device.

-Be ready to find a lost Android device
+Be ready to find a lost phone

 If your lost phone is signed in to a Google Account, turned on, and connected to the Internet, you can remotely find, lock, and erase it with Find My Device.